 Under the legislation, each district in Minnesota must implement a plan that addresses the five WBWF goals: school readiness, literacy, closing achievement gaps, career and college readiness, and high school graduation.
 Districts have great leeway in how they structure their WBWF plans, but this flexibility has left many district leaders in need of more guidance, particularly around career and college readiness.
 What exactly does it mean for Minnesota students to be career and college ready?
 What programs and strategies support and strengthen this readiness, and how do districts measure progress?

-To provide this much-needed guidance, the Minnesota Department of Education (MDE) collaborated in an ongoing partnership with the Midwest Comprehensive Center (MWCC) and the College and Career Readiness and Success Center (CCRS Center), both funded by the U.S. Department of Education.
+To provide this much-needed guidance, the Minnesota Department of Education (MDE) collaborated with the Midwest Comprehensive Center (MWCC) and the College and Career Readiness and Success Center (CCRS Center), both funded by the U.S. Department of Education.
 The collaboration identified the following aims:

 - Establish a cohesive vision of career and college readiness and success for students in Minnesota, including key elements and examples